-We participate initiatives and working groups to share knowledge on best practices, gain greater understanding of emerging themes and to compare perspectives with like-minded investors.
+We participate in organizations to share knowledge on best practices, gain greater understanding of emerging themes and to compare perspectives with like-minded investors.

 Advocacy and Public Policy

 We occasionally engage with regulators and industry bodies to participate in consultation requests on ESG best practice and standard setting.